Company profits are distributed according to the provisions of the articles of association.

 How to register a company

-Companies limited by shares or guarantee can be registered at Companies House by postal application, online via Companies House Web Incorporation Service or through an online company formation agent.
-However, the Web Incorporation Service is only available if you are setting up a limited by shares company and adopting Model articles.
+Companies limited by shares or guarantee can be registered at Companies House through an online company formation agent or at Companies House directly using the Web Incorporation service.
+However, the Web Incorporation Service is only available if you are setting up a limited company using adopting Model articles.

 The quickest and easiest way to register any type of company is through an authorised agent like Rapid Formations.
 Applications are completed and submitted online, and they are normally approved by Companies House within 3 working hours.